Mina-Makram-001/3_Amazon_Sales_Analysis_Project/README.md

     → (*Hypothesis testing: H₀ = no relationship*)

-Here is a clean, polished, consistent **Tools Used** section written in the same style as your example, but tailored to your **Amazon Sales Analysis Project**:

 # **Tools I Used**

 * **Python** — the primary tool for cleaning, transforming, analyzing, and visualizing the dataset.